antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

-The TF was inducibly expressed in the SKNBE cell line and this was monitored through time for their gene expression using Affymetrix mRNA arrays.
+The TF was inducibly expressed in the SKNBE cell line and this was monitored through time for its gene expression using Affymetrix mRNA arrays.
 The resulting data was added to the dataset we used above for comparison.

 ---------